-Two levels of programming in each age group to give players more options to develop their game
+Two levels of programming in each age group to give players more options to develop their game.

-Tennis Canada supports our programs across the country and Edmonton has the most vibrant Little Aces programs of any community in Canada!
+Tennis Canada supports programs across the country and Edmonton has the most vibrant grassroots youth programs of any community in Canada!
 Our mandate is to run minor tennis programs to develop tennis skills enabling players to engage in fun and friendly competition.
 As players move through the programs, players will learn the skills and competitive aspects of how to play the game and engage in simple competitions.
 The 10+ Kinsmen program will operate as a full blown league with teams, singles and doubles competitions and team standings.
 Kids love this exciting and rewarding team competition program!

-Our mandate is to run tennis programs for children under the age of 11 but we understand that there are limited opportunities for teenage players to receive instruction during the Winter months in Edmonton.
+Our mandate is to run tennis programs for children under the age of 12 but we understand that there are limited opportunities for teenage players to receive instruction during the winter months in Edmonton.
 If our 10+ programs are not full and your child is just out of this age category, but otherwise qualifies for the class, we will look at trying to incorporate your child into the program.
 This will be on a first come, first served basis.

 Yes, toddlers can learn to play tennis too!
 This class will introduce fundamental physical literacy movements and teach basic racquet and ball skills and is a perfect primer for Tots Plus!
 Fun filled storybased coordination games and activities are at the core of the program with essential skills such as controlled ball throwing and catching, and ball guiding, balancing and striking are taught.
 Tots will have the opportunity to return coach or parent fed balls with their forehand.